madetech/frontend/docs/getting-started.md

 npm i @madetech/frontend
 ```

-Once it's installed you can then get to work:
+Once it's installed you can get to work:

 ```jsx
 import { Header } from '@madetech/frontend'